 IMCA Diver Medic Technician (DMT), Bangkok, Blended

 The Diver Medic Technician course trains participants to administer advanced medical aid and life support skills for the management and treatment of diving casualties while at pressure and during saturation diving operations.
+The course is completed at the Royal Thai Navy site in Bangkok, where daily hyperbaric compressions are undertaken.

 The first 4 days of this course (Monday to Thursday) are delivered online using Zoom.
 You will study these days in the security of your own accommodation.
 Friday and the following week (Monday to Friday) are practical training sessions and assessments at the Royal Thai Navy Hospital in Bangkok.